Venetian Style Interior - Design: Elegant Old-World Charm

 -

-Venetian interiors are known for their sophisticated use of color—think deep reds, terracotta, navy, and gold.
-Try painting a feature wall in a rich hue, or mix in drapery and cushions in velvet or silk.
-Balance these bold choices with soft neutrals for a look that feels curated, not overwhelming.
-Layering these shades will add dimension and gentle drama to your rooms.
+Venetian interiors are known for their elegant and sophisticated use of color, such as deep red, terracotta, navy blue and gold.
+Consider painting a feature wall in a deep color or adding drapery and cushions made of velvet or silk.
+Balance them with soft neutrals and timeless classics to ensure a polished and intentional look.
+Layering these tones will enhance the ambiance and gentle drama of a space.

 -

-Venetian mirrors, with their elaborate etched frames and glass details, amplify natural light and lend elegance.
-Hang a large decorative mirror above a mantel or in a hallway to reflect both style and sunlight.
-Opt for reproductions or thrifted finds if originals are out of reach, but prioritize intricate detail for authenticity.
+Venetian mirrors, with their intricate etched frames and glass embellishments, are known for enhancing natural light and adding an elegant touch.
+Hang a large decorative mirror above the mantel or in a hallway to reflect both style and sunlight.
+If originals are out of reach, aim for high-quality reproductions or scout thrift stores.

 -